-- when it is appropriate for staff to use physical control and restraint - who is allowed to use physical control and restraint - what forms of physical control and restraint may take place in particular circumstances - what forms of physical control and restraint are not acceptable - how the additional vulnerability of pupils with SEND, mental health problems or medical conditions will be considered - ensure our duties under the Equality Act 2010 are considered - recording of incidents where physical handling has been used - the Policy also makes it clear that corporal punishment is NOT allowed.
+- when it is appropriate for staff to use physical control and restraint - who is allowed to use physical control and restraint - what forms of physical control and restraint may take place in particular circumstances - what forms of physical control and restraint are not acceptable - how the additional vulnerability of pupils with SEND, mental health problems or medical conditions will be considered - ensure our duties under the Equality Act 2010 are considered - recording of incidents where physical handling has been used - The Policy also makes it clear that corporal punishment is NOT allowed.

-12. THE PREVENT DUTY
+12. The PREVENT DUTY

-The Counter Terrorism and Security Act 2015 places a due on certain bodies, including schools, to have 'due regard to the need to prevent people from being drawn into terrorism'.
-The DfE has produced non-statutory advice for schools, 'The Prevent Duty: for schools and childcare providers' June 2015.
+(Pages 156 to 158, KCSIE 2024) The Counter Terrorism and Security Act 2015 places a due on certain bodies, including schools, to have 'due regard to the need to prevent people from being drawn into terrorism'.
+The DfE has produced non-statutory advice, 'The Prevent Duty: an introduction for those with safeguarding responsibilities' September 2023.